Skip to content

 • Triggers are named truss_rt_{schema}_{table} and send to matching channels

-• Subscriptions are persisted in truss_internal.realtime_subscriptions
+• Subscriptions are persisted in the database

 • Webhook triggers can also fire on realtime events (see Webhooks)